National Policy: High tariffs

 John A. Macdonald's national policy became a huge public issue once the Liberal government led by Alexander Mackenzie failed to raise the budget on tariffs in 1876.
 Once Macdonald came back into power in 1878, a higher tariff was introduced in the budget of Canada and business.
 The purpose of high tariffs were solemnly for the expansion of the base of Canadian economy and to project a more confident country for development in Canada.
 Tariffs were raised for goods and services on a majority of manufacturing goods that were made outside of Canada.
 The raise of tariffs on foreign manufactured goods was to protect Canadian made products and Canadian manufacturers.

 Unpopularity in the west

 Although the policy was popular in central Canada, it was extremely unpopular in western Canada.
 This opposition to the National Policy played an important role in the rise of the Progressive Party of Canada in the 1920s.
 In its platform, the "New National Policy", it advocated free trade.

 Dismantled by Liberals

-The National Policy was slowly dismantled under the many years of Liberal rule under William Lyon Mackenzie King and Louis St. Laurent.
+The National Policy was slowly dismantled during many years of Liberal rule under William Lyon Mackenzie King and Louis St. Laurent.
 At the same time, the United States was lowering its tariffs.
 Economic integration surged during World War II, and in 1965 the automobile industry in the two nations became fully integrated.
 However, complete free trade was not achieved until 1988 with the Canada–United States Free Trade Agreement brought in by Brian Mulroney's Progressive Conservative government.